Hallands Nation, Lund

+Hallands nation is one of thirteen student nations of Lund University in Sweden.
+It has 1,214 members and is thus the ninth-largest student nation in Lund - ranking behind Östgöta but ahead of Blekingska Nationen.

-Hallands Nation is the youngest of the thirteen nations at Lund university.
-Originally, it organised students from the Swedish province of Halland, although nowadays there is no need for members to come from any particular region.
+The youngest of Lund's nations, it originally organised students from the Swedish province of Halland, although nowadays there is no need for members to come from any particular region.

 History

 In 1920, a Hallandic student association was formed within Göteborgs Nation.
 Even from the start the main aim of the association was to break free and form a nation of its own, but it took some years of negotiation over the allocation of debts and assets before Hallands Nation was formed on October 15, 1928.
 When it was formed the nation had some 80 members - about as many as Kalmar nation had - a fairly normal number of members for the time.
 After Hallands Nation was formed the university decided not to recognise any additional nations, thus Hallands Nation is and remains the youngest nation in Lund.

 Organisation

-Hallands Nation has roughly 2,000 members.
+Hallands Nation has 1,046 members.
 Some 69 people are responsible for 79 different posts within the nation's organisational structure.
 Five of these are part of the so-called Quratel, which is the main governing body of the nation.
 A further eleven people are part of the Seniorskollegium, which functions as the board of the nation.
 Seven people form an election committee, interviewing and nominating people to hold posts within the nation.
 All of these are in turn elected by a general meeting of the nation's members.
 A separate post is that of Inspector, a teacher of the university elected by the nation and approved by the vice-chancellor, who presides over meetings and performs some ceremonial duties.